tuckergordon/gordon_jelin_project1/README.txt

 -Loaded data into js
 -Built and ran function for creating a JSON object that can be used as the backend for the tree visualization (this is done once, and then saved in ‘treeData.js’
--Constructed the tree visualization based on the JSON object
+-Constructed the tree visualization based on the JSON object -Constructed basic line graph
+-Added toggle that adds two other lines to visualization with transition

 Files:
-gordon_jelin_project1.html	// the main html where the visualizations will live js/treeVis.js			// the js for creating the tree visualization js/treeData.js			// the js for the tree’s JSON object
+gordon_jelin_project1.html	// the main html where the visualizations will live js/treeVis.js			// the js for creating the tree visualization js/treeData.js			// the js for the tree’s JSON object js/lineVis.js			// the js for creating the line graph visualization